a-s-o/koa-docs/README.md

 - `groupName`: string representing the name of the group
 - `description`: string that describes the group; keep this short at about 1 scentence.
 This is displayed in both expanded and collapsed states as well as in tooltips.
 This should be a simple string; no markdown
 - `extendedDescription`: string that supports markdown and is displayed only in when a group is being displayed in an expanded state.
 Make this as long as you need.
+- `prefix`: optional string to be prefixed to all route paths in this group
 - `routes`: array of [route specs](#route-specs) representing the routes in this group.
 See below for details on route specs.

 ## Route specs